openwdl/learn-wdl/0_lessons/README.md

 # How to learn WDL

-WDL scripts require an execution environment.
-You have a number of choices, see graphic below.
+WDL scripts require an execution environment to run.
+Also you may choose to use other language tools, such as a linter.
+You have a number of choices for these tools, see this [link](https://github.com/openwdl/wdl#software-and-tools) for detail.

+WDL Lesson examples in this course use...
+- GCP for compute (GCE VM or Cloud Life Sciences API [or Pipeline/PAPI API] for multiple GCE VMs)
+- cromwell for execution
+- womtool for linting and input parameter file generation
+- Terra.bio (which uses cromwell) for alternate execution
 ---

-# Language
-- reuse, reconfigure or write WDL script
-- examples, lessons (and sample data) in this Repo
-- WDL keyword summary in this Repo

-# Verification & Visualization
-- use tools to verify WDL syntax, tools include `womtool` and others
-- womtool syntax - `java -jar womtool-XY.jar <action> ./path/file.wdl`
-    - actions include the following:
-        - `validate` (WDL syntax & semantics)
-        - `inputs` (create JSON input file)
-        - `highlight` (reformat/color WDL)
-        - `parse` (WDL syntax only)
-        - `graph` (outputs a .dot of WDL DAG)
-        - `womgraph` (print a graph)

 ### 📺Click below to WATCH 'WDL Script Linting' (7 min) on YouTube

 [![WDL Script Linting](/images/wdl-lint.png)](https://www.youtube.com/watch?v=FnwfmmJMF3Q "WDL Linting")

-# Execution
-- setup WDL runtime environment for testing (dev) and production
-- you can run WDL scripts on your laptop, local HPC cluster or public cloud
+---

-# Execution Syntax Examples
+## Execution Syntax Examples

+###  For Cromwell / Womtool
 - if running WDL script with **Cromwell**
     - select `run` (single workflow) or `sever` (multiples) mode
     - run mode  `java -jar cromwell-XY.jar run ./path/file.wdl`